kgriffs/blog/_posts/2015-04-07-security-for-humans.md

 ---
 layout: post.html
 title: Security for Humans
-summary: The last thing you want to do is demonize your users.
+summary: Don't demonize your users.
 This only sets the stage for a security cold war.
 Instead, shift the burden to design-time.
 Find ways to defend against threats without hamstringing your users, and they will love you for it.
 tags: [security]
 ---